-A number of DaVinci Resolve facilities as it provides and simple workhorse for previewing and grading material up to and including 4K.
-As this system has dual CPUs it is suitable for decompressing hi-res files, such as 4K, 5K and 6K camera RAW.
+A number of DaVinci Resolve facilities utilize the HP Z840 Workstation as provides a flexible and simple workhorse for previewing and grading material up to and including 4K.
+As this system has dual CPUs it is suitable for decompressing hi-res files, such as 4K, 5K and 6K camera Raw.